-- Component: Client
+- \bullet Component: Agent and SeD

-- Mode: All
+- Mode: Acknowledge file

 - Type: String

-- Description: Master Agent name.
+- Description: Path to a file that will be created when the element is ready to execute.

 agentType

 - Component: Agent (MA and LA)

 - Mode: All

 - Type: Agent type

 - Description: Master Agent or Local Agent?
 As there is only one executable for both agent types, it is COMPULSORY to specify the type of this agent: DIET_MASTER_AGENT (or MA) or DIET_LOCAL_AGENT (or LA).